hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 =================================

 In order to confirm your identity and sign the information you send to the validator, you will need a 256-bit key.
-Sawtooth uses the secp256k1 ECSDA standard for signing, which means that almost any set of 32 bytes is a valid key.
+Sawtooth uses the secp256k1 ECDSA standard for signing, which means that almost any set of 32 bytes is a valid key.
 It is fairly simple to generate a valid key using the SDK's *signing* module.